Alison Sealy-Smith

-Alison Sealy-Smith (born 1959) is a Barbadian-born Canadian actress best known for her role as Storm in X-Men: The Animated Series (1993-1997), X-Men '97 (2024-present), and What If...?
+Alison Sealy-Smith (born 1959) is a Barbadian-born Canadian actress best known for her role as the mutant goddess Storm in X-Men: The Animated Series (1993–1997), X-Men '97 (2024–present), and What If...?
 (2024).

 Early life and education

 Smith was born in Bridgetown, Barbados and raised in Toronto.
 She attended Mount Allison University in New Brunswick, Canada, where she studied psychology on a scholarship.

 Career

 She is the founding director of Obsidian Theatre, a company that specializes in African-Canadian drama.
 Smith was awarded a Dora Mavor Moore Award for her 1997 star turn in Djanet Sears' Harlem Duet.

 Her film and television credits include the series Street Legal, This is Wonderland and The Line, and a recurring role in Kevin Hill.
 She also had a small role in the 1998 film My Date with the President's Daughter.

 Smith also voiced characters in various animated series such as Storm on the 1990s X-Men and Scarlett on the Teletoon series Delilah and Julius.
 She played Sergeant Rose in the film Confessions of a Teenage Drama Queen, Honey (with Jessica Alba), Dark Water, and Talk to Me.
 Since the mid-2000s, she had a recurring role as Ms. Mann in the children's series Naturally, Sadie.
 In 2009, she performed as Nurse Lydia in the HBO Canada series Bloodletting & Miraculous Cures.

 Smith won a Dora Mavor Moore Award in 1997 for Best Female Performance for her role in Harlem Duet.
 She also won a Dora Mavor Moore Award in 2009 for Outstanding Performance By A Female In A Principal Role with her role as Lena in A Raisin In The Sun.